SystemRDL/PeakRDL/docs/best-practices.rst

 .. tip::

-    Use default assignments in the most local lexical scope possible.
+    Use default assignments in the most local lexical scope that is appropriate.
     This improves readability, and prevents the assignment from affecting something you didn't intend.

+    Avoid using default assignments in the root namespace.